-Not only is this cake loaded with orange sunshine-yyyy flavor it’s got lovely moist pound cake texture.
+Not only is this cake loaded with orange sunshine-y flavor it’s got lovely moist pound cake texture.
 It makes a wonderful dessert for any spring or summer meal but it’s also wonderful as an ever so slightly decadent breakfast. 🙂

 Next time I make a strawberry shortcake I think first I’ll make this cake and use it as a base.
 I think the orange and strawberry flavors will be incredible together!

 Orange Pound Cake with Orange Syrup and Orange Glaze

 - 1 Teaspoon Vanilla Extract